Doing keyword research, and have a million CSV files that you need to extract data from?

 - Clicking start/windows in the bottom left corner

 - Typing ‘CMD’ (just type it, don’t need to press anything)

 - Clicking on ‘Command Prompt’

 You’ll be presented with a blank command prompt, that will default to your user directory and look similar to the below;

 Change the directory to the location of your CSV files

-The next step is to change the directory in CMD, to where you have your CSV files stored.
+The next step is to change the directory in CMD, to where you have the CSV files that you want merged, stored.

 To do this, you type CD, and then the folder location.

 So for me, I will be typing in;